-

 - fishing quotas.

-In the case of renewable energy, projects often involve use of “sensitive land” and/or large projects could attract investment that meets the “significant business assets” financial threshold.
+Renewable energy projects often involve “sensitive land” and/or may meet the relevant financial threshold for an investment in “significant business assets”.
 For any proposed project, legal advice should be taken as to whether the requirement for consent will be triggered and, if so, when consent must be obtained.

 -